andrewintw/arduino-serial-to-keyboard/README.md

 *Using arduino-serial-to-keyboard*

 **NOTE**: This article was translated by ChatGPT from the Traditional Chinese version, so it might look a bit scary.
-If you can read Chinese, you can refer to [README.zh_tw.md | 中文版 README](README.zh_tw.md)
+If you can read Chinese, you can refer to [中文版 README(README.zh_tw.md)](README.zh_tw.md)

 ## About the article